Smooth your bill payments

 What do I do if I want to use my Bill Smoother balance up?

-If you want to run your balance down quickly, then set your "When to use Volt" amount to $0 and we'll take the full amount of your next bill out of your Volt.
+If you want to run your balance down quickly, then set your "When to use Bill Smoother" amount to $0 and we'll take the full amount of your next bill out of your Volt.

 Remember though, using our Bill Smoother feature gives you a stash to take the edge off the occasional high bill, so if you deliberately run it down, you won't have that option anymore.